georgia-tech-db/evadb/docs/index.rst

 Historically, SQL database systems have been successful because the query language is simple enough in its basic structure that users without prior experience can learn a usable subset of the language on their first sitting.
 EvaDB supports a simple SQL-like query language designed to make it easier for users to leverage AI models.
 With this query language, the user may chain multiple models in a single query to accomplish complicated tasks with minimal programming.

-Here is an illustrative query that examines the emotions of actors in a movie by leveraging multiple deep-learning models that take care of detecting faces and analyzing the emotions of the detected bounding boxes:
+Here is an illustrative workflow that demonstrates loading news videos into a evadb, extracting audio transcripts from the videos using a speech-to-text model, and performing natural language processing tasks using the ChatGPT model.

 .. code:: python

-    # Query for analyzing the emotions of actors in a movie scene

-    # Incrementally construct the AI query using Python API
+    import evadb

     # Connect to the movie table
-    import evadb
     cursor = evadb.connect().cursor()
-    query = cursor.table("Interstellar")

-    # Run the Face Detection model on the video frames ("data")
-    # To get a set of detected faces
-    # with bounding boxes ("bbox") and confidence scores ("conf")
-    query = query.cross_apply("UNNEST(FaceDetector(data))", "Face(bbox, conf)")

-    # Add filter based on frame id ("id")
+    # Load news videos into evadb
+    cursor.load(file_regex="news/*.mp4", format="VIDEO", table_name="news").df()

+    # Register a speech-to-text (whisper) model to evadb from Hugging Face
+    cursor.create_udf(
+        udf_name="SpeechRecognizer",
+        type="HuggingFace",
+        task='automatic-speech-recognition',
+        model='openai/whisper-base'
+    ).df()

+    # Extract transcript and persist in a table
+    cursor.query(
+        "CREATE TABLE transcripts AS SELECT SpeechRecognizer(audio) from news;" ).df()

-    # Here, we run the query on frames 100 through 200
+    # Incrementally construct the AI query using Python API
-    query = query.filter("id > 100 AND id < 200")
+    query = cursor.table('transcripts')

-    # Crop the bounding box from the frames and
+    # Ask the question using the ChatGPT model
-    # Send the face picture to the Emotion Detection model
+    # Remember to set the OPENAI_KEY in environment
-    query = query.select("id, bbox, EmotionDetector(Crop(data, bbox))")
+    os.environ["OPENAI_KEY"] = OPENAI_KEY
+    query = query.select("ChatGPT('Is this video summary related to LLMs', text)")

     # Get the results as a dataframe
-    # With three columns id, bbox, and emotion
     response = query.df()

+.. .. code:: python

+..     # Query for analyzing the emotions of actors in a movie scene
+..     query = cursor.table("Interstellar")

+..     # Run the Face Detection model on the video frames ("data")
+..     query = query.cross_apply("UNNEST(FaceDetector(data))", "Face(bbox, conf)")

+..     # Add filter based on frame id ("id")
+..     query = query.filter("id > 100 AND id < 200")

+..     # Crop the bounding box from the frames and
+..     # send the face picture to the Emotion Detection model
+..     query = query.select("id, bbox, EmotionDetector(Crop(data, bbox))")

+..     # Get the results as a dataframe
+..     # With three columns id, bbox, and emotion
+..     response = query.df()

 The same AI query can also be written directly in SQL and run on EvaDB.

 .. code:: sql

-   --- Query for analyzing the emotions of actors in a movie scene SELECT id, bbox, EmotionDetector(Crop(data, bbox)) FROM Interstellar
-      JOIN LATERAL UNNEST(FaceDetector(data)) AS Face(bbox, conf)
-   WHERE id < 15;
+   --- Query for asking question using ChatGPT
+   SELECT ChatGPT('Is this video summary related to LLMs', SpeechRecognizer(audio)) FROM news;

 EvaDB's declarative query language reduces the complexity of the application, leading to more maintainable code that allows users to build on top of each other's queries.